Jessie Danielson: 2018 election

 On May 24, 2017, Danielson filed her candidacy for the Colorado State Senate, District 20, instead of running for a third term in the State House.
 Incumbent Senator Cheri Jahn was prohibited from running again by term limits.
 Danielson was unopposed in the 2018 Democratic primary for Senate District 20.

 With Republicans holding a one-seat majority in the State Senate, the district was one of five competitive seats in the Colorado State Senate election that were watched closely around the country as Democrats worked to "flip" the chamber to Democratic control.
 Danielson went on to win her race, which ended on November 6, 2018.

 General election

 In the 2018 general election, Danielson faced Republican Christine Jensen and Libertarian Charles Messick, winning a term in the state senate by eight points.

+2026 election

+On July 15, 2025, Danielson announced her candidacy for Secretary of State of Colorado in the 2026 election.

 Legislative career

 The bicameral Colorado General Assembly meets each January for a 120-day regular session.

 70th General Assembly

 After the 2014 general election, Colorado's 70th General Assembly convened on January 7, 2015, at which time Danielson was sworn in.
 The new Speaker of the House, Dickey Lee Hullinghorst, appointed Danielson to the following committees: